bayoen/bayoen-star-exe/README.md

 - The detailed setting is '**Main > Menu > Settings**'.
 We're adding a number of features.
 Hover over each topic to find a Korean explanation.

 - Changing display mode is '**Main > Menu > Mode**'.
 The mode is consister of **Star**(current star), **Star+**(cumulative star), **Game**(cumulative game/crown) and You can choose your favorites.

+- Menu buttons are merged into single button for better readability
+- In settings, added **monitor panel** which can change scores arbitrarily
+- Fixed bugs Initializing panel (when turn on bayoen while PPT is running)

+*including missing functional..*

+- Increase operating time period (from **50 ms** to **333 ms**, can be tuned by modifying preferences file, we hided it for stability reason)
+- Trophy is replaced by Crown (we found in PPT client)

 ### 2. Overlay
 - The main window '**bayoen-star**' is hard to see with the game because of the border.
 Overlay allows you to place scoreboards on above of the game.
 (However, it does not work if the game is fullscreen view.)